lavakumarThatisetti/GOFDesignPatterns/src/creational/abstractfactory/AbstractFactory.md

 Provide an interface for creating families of related or dependent objects without specifying their concrete classes.

+_Abstraction over multiple factory patterns_

+**Abstraction** is the process of hiding certain details and showing only essential information to the user

+Simply Called : Factory for multiple independent factory patterns

 ![img.png](img.png)

 Simply we can say abstraction over Multiple Factories